Maxim-Lysik/fintech_customer_behavior_modeling/README.md

 **Dataset Description**

-The project uses the Bank Marketing dataset from the UCI Machine Learning Repository.
+The project uses the Private Marketing dataset.

 Each row represents a single contact with a client during a marketing campaign.